Skip to main content

 Building Your Implementation Plan

-The highest-leverage starting point for most mid-market companies is ServiceTitan with the QBO integration and CallRail, this three-tool core gives you operational control, financial visibility, and marketing attribution before adding the revenue-optimization and communication layers.
-The New Flat Rate and On Call Air are the next additions once your ServiceTitan implementation is stable, typically 60-90 days post-go-live.
-Scorpion and the advanced tools come last, after your operational foundation is solid and you have clear data on marketing performance from CallRail.
+Start with ServiceTitan, QBO, and CallRail.
+That three-tool core gives you operational control, financial visibility, and marketing attribution.
+Add The New Flat Rate and On Call Air 60-90 days post-go-live once your ServiceTitan implementation is stable.
+Scorpion and the advanced tools come last, after you have clear data on marketing performance from CallRail.

 Frequently Asked Questions